Subscribe: Apple Podcast | Email | Spotify | Stitcher | Google Play

 If you need to make it a little more exciting, why not serve watermelon slices or fruit salads with chopped mint through this?
 It really only takes less than five minutes to chop up a couple of pieces of fruit and herbs.

-At home, these would be perfect with a thin smear of nut butter but for school, why not slap on hummus, Vegemite or serve it on it’s own?
-These are all appropriate for children following a vegan, vegetarian or milk free diet.
+At home, these would be perfect with a thin smear of nut butter but for school, why not slap on hummus, or Vegemite or serve it on its own?
+These are all appropriate for children following a vegan, vegetarian or milk-free diet.

-Serve on its own or at home you could prepare a fish based sandwich filler like this smoked salmon rillete in the article “12 child friendly fish recipes to delight”.
+Serve on its own or at home you could prepare a fish-based sandwich filler like this smoked salmon rillette in the article “12 child friendly fish recipes to delight”.

 Sliced seasonal vegetables

 During the summer sweet cherry tomatoes, carrots, bell peppers and corn are all in season.

 They are perfectly sliced and can be dipped into a selection of dips prepared from beans or beautiful purple beets to make hummus-like dips.